 Key Person Insurance

-Key Person insurance is essentially a Life insurance policy on a key employee (someone, likely yourself, the business owner, who without them, the business would likely fail).
-The business is the policy’s beneficiary.
-Should the key employee pass away suddenly, key person insurance pays the benefit to the company, allowing the company to stay afloat during the loss of the main employee.
+Key Person Insurance is essentially a Life Insurance policy on a key employee (someone, usually yourself, the business owner, who without, the business would likely fail) and the business is the policy’s beneficiary.
+Should the key employee pass away suddenly, Key Person Insurance pays the benefit to the company, allowing the company to stay afloat during the loss of the main employee.
 The benefit can be used to continue the business until a replacement is found or to pay off any outstanding debt, pay investors, and even supply a severance for the remaining employees while the business is closed down or sold.